talostrading/sonic/README.md

 This is a zero-copy FIFO buffer that works for both TCP and UDP protocols.
 It offers contiguous byte slices in a FIFO manner without care for wrapping.
 See `bytes/mirrored_buffer.go`.
-The only limitations are that the buffer size must be a multiple of the system's page size and the system must expose a share memory filesystem like `/dev/shm`.
+The only limitations are that the buffer size must be a multiple of the system's page size and the system must expose a shared memory filesystem like `/dev/shm`.
 In short, the mirrored buffer provides zero-copy FIFO semantics over a byte slice in the following way:

 - it creates the underlying byte slice of size `n` (where `n` is a multiple of page size) and **maps it twice, contiguously, in the process' virtual address space** with `mmap`.
 - there are `n` physical bytes backing up the underlying byte slice and `n * 2` virtual bytes
-- the buffer is mirrored in a sense that reading/writing to the sequence `b[n], b[n+1], ..., b[2*n-1]` is permitted and in fact touches the bytes at `b[0], b[1], ..., b[n-1]`
+- the buffer is mirrored in a sense that reading/writing to the sequence `b[n], b[n+1], ..., b[2*n-1]` is permitted and in fact, touches the bytes at `b[0], b[1], ..., b[n-1]`

 #### Bip Buffer

 This is a zero-copy FIFO buffer meant solely for writing packet-based (UDP) protocols.
-Refer to the creator's [post](https://www.codeproject.com/Articles/3479/The-Bip-Buffer-The-Circular-Buffer-with-a-Twist) for an explanation on how it works.
+Refer to the creator's [post](https://www.codeproject.com/Articles/3479/The-Bip-Buffer-The-Circular-Buffer-with-a-Twist) for an explanation of how it works.

 #### What is next

 The two buffers above are not yet standardized across sonic.
 TCP codecs, including `websocket`, still use the `memcpy` based byte buffer abstraction `byte_buffer.go` which is not that performant for large messages.
-The plain is to port websocket to use the mirrored buffer by `v1.0.0`.
+The plan is to port websocket to use the mirrored buffer by `v1.0.0`.

-The Bip Buffer is actively used in Talos UDP based gateways.
+The Bip Buffer is actively used in Talos UDP-based gateways.

 ## Peculiarities

 ### Async preemption

-If, for some reason, you have a single goroutine which ends up waiting for more than 10ms for something to happen, sonic will crash on Linux due to `epoll_wait` being interrupted by the signal SIGURG.
-This happens because, by default, the Go runtime non-cooperatively preempts goroutines which are idle for more than 10ms.
-To turn off this behaviour, set `GODEBUG=asyncpreemptoff=1` before running your binary.
+If, for some reason, you have a single goroutine that ends up waiting for more than 10ms for something to happen, sonic will crash on Linux due to `epoll_wait` being interrupted by the signal SIGURG.
+This happens because, by default, the Go runtime non-cooperatively preempts goroutines that are idle for more than 10ms.
+To turn off this behavior, set `GODEBUG=asyncpreemptoff=1` before running your binary.

 This issue has been addressed